 Ecosystem and Wildlife

-The fumaroles no longer smoke and hiss and today the park is best known for its brown bear population that tops more than 2,000.
-At the peak of the bear viewing season in July, throngs of visitors arrive at Brooks River to watch bears snagging salmon in mid-air just 30 yards away.
-Katmai is also home to the Alagnak Wild River and several large lakes.
-Naknek Lake is the largest and support all five species of Pacific salmon as well as rainbow trout, Arctic char, Arctic grayling and northern pike, making the park a famed destination for sport anglers.
+Bears aren’t the only ones fishing in the park!
+Katmai is also home to the Alagnak Wild River and Naknek Lake, the largest lake in the park, supports all five species of Pacific salmon as well as rainbow trout, Arctic char, Arctic grayling and northern pike, making the park a famed destination for sport anglers

 Most people come to Katmai via floatplane.
 For many visitors, this is the first time in a small aircraft.
 Others arrive for the opportunity to raft, hike the Valley of 10,000 Smokes, camp in the backcountry, kayak the chain of lakes and rivers known as the Savonoski Loop, or explore the more remote coves and bays along the park’s coastline.
 The park’s visitor center at Brooks Camp is open seasonally from June 1 through mid-September and guests can sign up for ranger-led tours of the Valley of 10,000 Smokes or a walking tour to learn the human history of the Brooks River Archeological District.

 Katmai National Park is approximately 260 miles southwest of Anchorage and is a true wilderness destination.
 Unconnected to any town by road, a trip to Katmai requires additional planning, costs and advance reservations for extended visits.
 Bear viewing tour packages to the park, even one-day tours, can be arranged from Kodiak, Homer and Anchorage.